NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Augment Senses.md

 You open vestigial eyes, unfurl tympanic flaps of skin, or otherwise enhance your senses.
-Until the start of your next turn, you gain the following benefits: you can't be flanked; when you Seek for creatures, you can scan a @Template\[cone|distance:60\] or a @Template\[burst|distance:30\] instead of the normal area; and when you Seek for hidden objects, you can search a 15-foot square instead of the normal area.
+Until the start of your next turn, you gain the following benefits: you can't be flanked; when you Seek for creatures, you can scan a 60-foot cone or a 30-foot burst instead of the normal area; and when you Seek for hidden objects, you can search a 15-foot square instead of the normal area.

 [[Feat_Feature Effects/Effect_ Augment Senses|Effect: Augment Senses]]

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*